-When the treating physician has determined that treatment of the patient's condition requires the administration of antipsychotic medication (as defined by subdivision (l) of Welfare and Institutions Code section 5008) and the patient has refused to consent to the medication, the treating physician may petition the court for a legal determination as to whether the patient is capable of giving or withholding informed consent.
-(Adopted 7/1/2006; Rev. 1/1/2016)
+When the treating physician or certified nurse practitioner has determined that treatment of the patient's condition requires the administration of antipsychotic medication (as defined by subdivision (l) of Welfare and Institutions Code section 5008) and the patient has refused to consent to the medication, the treating physician may petition the court for a legal determination as to whether the patient has the capacity to refuse consent to medication and may be required to accept antipsychotic medication.

+(Adopted 7/1/2006; Rev. 1/1/2016; Rev. 1/1/2023; Rev. 1/1/2024)